-Project Status The project is partially complete with additional future phases planned.
+Project Status The project is partially complete with potential future phases.

 Environmental The project is covered under the original Eastern Transportation Corridor environmental document, EIS No. 2-1.
 An amended biological opinion was issued by U.S. Fish & Wildlife Service in February 2014.